-Vintage pieces such as the Tolix metal side chair is one of the classics of Industrial style.
+Vintage pieces such as the Tolix metal side chair are one of the classics of the Industrial style.
 Because of the simplicity and strength of these chairs, it became an irreplaceable café chair.

 Other popular furniture pieces for this style are metal swivel bar stools and the aviator chair.

 For sofa suggestions, a classic Contemporary low profile sofa or a metal framed sofa with leather cushions is a great and accessible choice.

 I would also incorporate my decor with concrete tables like coffee tables, side tables, and dining tables.
 Old wooden trunks are still an option for your coffee table.

 Common materials used for Industrial style furniture are, as you can guess, metal and wood.

 However, there are many different metals from stainless steel to all kinds of cool colored metals including iron and aluminum.
 For warmer colors, stick with copper.

 For wood, use unfinished or reclaimed wood.

 Concrete, glass, and brick are other materials that you can use with Industrial style.